dongyi-ur/robotic-desk-organization/README.md

 ![36 experimental scenarios for desktop organization](https://github.com/manipulation20/robotic-desk-organization/blob/main/Fig1.png)

-*Figure: All 36 experimental scenarios evaluated in Section IV-E. Each subfigure is labeled as `Cxyz`, where `x` denotes the number of object categories (2–5), `y` the combination index, and `z` the layout instance (1–3).
+*Fig. 2: All 36 experimental scenarios evaluated in Section IV-E. Each subfigure is labeled as `Cxyz`, where `x` denotes the number of object categories (2–5), `y` the combination index, and `z` the layout instance (1–3).
 The scenes include various combinations of pens, erasers, lead cases, rulers (straight and triangular), paper sheets, and books.
 Objects may be placed directly on the table, partially overlapping, or stacked on other objects (e.g., rulers on books).
 These scenarios capture typical desk clutter and are used to evaluate the success rate and robustness of the proposed multi-primitive task planner.*

 ---